Bi-orthogonal Polynomial Sequences and the Asymmetric Simple Exclusion Process: The Algebra

+The reasons for the slightly more abstract linear functional formulation are as follows.
+The primary reason is because this is how traditional three-term recurrence polynomial orthogonality can be formulated (see Favard's theorem \cite{favard:1935qy}).
+This in turn allows for a direct combinatorial construction of orthogonality \cite{Viennot1985ah} without going via any integral representations.
+It also allows for other representations of the linear functional such as via double integral measures \cite{M.-Bertola1:2002aa} or via inner products as was done in the original Derrida et.\ al.\ paper \cite{derrida97}.

-The matrix product Ansatz of \cite{derrida97} can now be restated using the map $\lf$. \begin{theorem}[ Derrida, Evans, Hakin and Pasquier \cite{derrida97}] The stationary state probability distribution, $f(\tau)$, of the two parameter ASEP for the system in state $\tau=(\tau_1,\cdots,\tau_L)$, is given by
+The matrix product Ansatz of \cite{derrida97} for the stationary state can now be (trivially) restated using the linear functional $\lf$. \begin{theorem}[ Derrida, Evans, Hakin and Pasquier \cite{derrida97}] The stationary state probability distribution, $f(\tau)$, of the two parameter ASEP for the system in state $\tau=(\tau_1,\cdots,\tau_L)$, is given by

 and $\tau_i=1$ if site $i$ is occupied and zero otherwise. \end{theorem}